andrewstuart/soffitjs/README.md

 # Soffitjs
-## A quick and dirty POC returning html from a remote portlet request.
+## A quick and dirty POC returning html from node given a remote portlet request.

 ## Steps to integrate to portal